 RAF jets downed attack drones in Iranian assault on Israel, Sunak confirms

-Warplanes in Iraq and Syria were deployed to intercept “any airborne attacks within range of our existing missions”.
+Additional RAF aircraft were deployed this weekend to bolster the UK’s presence in the region.

-RAF jets shot down “a number of” Iranian drones, Rishi Sunak said as he warned the fallout would have been “hard to overstate” if missiles launched in Tehran’s unprecedented attack on Israel were not largely intercepted.
+RAF jets shot down “a number of” Iranian drones after Tehran launched its unprecedented attack on Israel, Rishi Sunak has said.

-The Prime Minister called for “calm heads to prevail” following the overnight assault on Sunday and ahead of a meeting of G7 leaders amid fears of further escalation in the event of a possible Israeli counter-strike.

-Speaking to journalists in Downing Street, Mr Sunak confirmed RAF warplanes based in Syria and Iraq had been deployed to protect Israel, adding that lives had been saved “in neighbouring countries such as Jordan as well”.
+The Prime Minister condemned the strikes as “dangerous and unnecessary”, warning that the fallout in regional stability would have been “hard to overstate” if they had been successful.

+The UK joined the US overnight into Sunday deploying warplanes to help intercept missiles after Iran launched its first direct assault on Israeli soil.

-Mr Sunak added: “If this attack had been successful the fallout for regional stability would be hard to overstate and we stand by the security of Israel and the wider region, which is of course important for our security here at home.”
+“If this attack had been successful, the fallout for regional stability would be hard to overstate, and we stand by the security of Israel and the wider region, which is of course important for our security here at home.”

+The PM is joining other G7 leaders for urgent talks this afternoon amid fears of further escalation in the event of a possible Israeli counter-strike.

-Israel said Iran launched 170 drones, more than 30 cruise missiles and at least 120 ballistic missiles early on Sunday in an attack that set off air raid sirens across the country.
+Israel said Iran launched 170 drones, more than 30 cruise missiles and at least 120 ballistic missiles in an attack that set off air raid sirens across the country.

+By Sunday morning, Tehran said the attack was over and Israel reopened its air space.

-It marks the first time a direct military attack has been launched by Tehran on Israel despite enmity dating back to the country’s 1979 Islamic Revolution.
+It is the first direct military attack launched by Tehran on Israel, despite long-standing enmity dating back to the country’s 1979 Islamic Revolution.

-The development threatens to spiral into a wider regional conflict following years of shadow wars fought between the two foes, as the war in Gaza inflames decades-old tensions in the Middle East.
+The latest development brought years of shadow war between the two foes out into the open as the conflict in Gaza inflames decades-old tensions in the Middle East.

 Britain and the US have offered staunch support for Israel, although Tehran has threatened a “heavier” response if Washington cooperates in any further military action.